rohan-varma/rohan-varma.github.io/_posts/2017-5-16-Neural-Net-Tensorflow.md

 init = tf.global_variables_initializer()
 ```

 With all of our variables created and computation graph defined, we can now launch the graph in a session and begin training.
-It is important to remember that since we declared the $x$ and $y$ variables as placeholders, we will need to feed in data to run our optimizer that minimizes the cross entropy loss.
+It is important to remember that since we declared the $$x$$ and $$y$$ variables as placeholders, we will need to feed in data to run our optimizer that minimizes the cross entropy loss.

 The data we will feed in (by passing into our function a dictionary *feed_dict*) will come from the MNIST dataset.
 To randomly sample 100 training examples, we can use a wrapper provided by Tensorflow: ```mnnist.train.next_batch(100)```.